-Following on from Things People Say About Bloggers and Things People Say About Working from Home, today I’m looking at some of the most popular myths about Scotland and the Scottish.
+Following on from my posts on Things Redheads Are Sick of Hearing and Things People With Pale Skin Are Sick of Hearing, today I’m looking at some of the most popular myths about Scotland and the Scottish.
 Here are some things people say about Scotland – and why they’re wrong…

 Scottish people all wear kilts